What is a data mesh?

 The data mesh represents a paradigm shift: the concept is to design and develop data architectures around distributed ownership rather than a centralized data warehouse or data lake.
 At a high level, a data mesh is a decentralized data architecture broken into smaller portions and oriented around data domains.
 Run by data experts and data owners, it serves up data products and uses a common, self-serve data infrastructure with centralized governance and standardization.

-Where did this idea come from?
+Where did the idea of data mesh come from?

 Thoughtworks’ technology consultant Zhamak Dehghani first introduced the Data Mesh concept in the blog How to Move Beyond a Monolithic Data Lake to a Distributed Data Mesh.
 From there, it took off like wildfire and has become the de-facto standard in describing the data mesh.